AhmedSYD/best-path-to-nearst-hospital/README.md

 ## How to use the webpage:
 - You can open the website by two methods:
-  - Because the website is deployed on public domain in [heroku](https://www.heroku.com), you can open the website by clicking on the link below
+  - Because the website is deployed on public domain in [heroku](https://www.heroku.com), you can open the website by clicking on this link
     `https://path2hospital.herokuapp.com`
   -  Run this website in your local server by installing all libraries required in your environment and run application.py in any IDE you like.
 Then, you will find a        line in the console `Running on <server link>` where `<server link>` is the link of the server of the flask where is working on.
 In my case, the server link is        `http://127.0.0.1:5000/`.
 After that, copy and paste it in the link box of any browser you like to surf the website.
 -  The first page of the website is the login page, as you see in the image below.
 Type your username and password to surf the map page.